Star Wars: The Force Unleashed

 The project bridges the first two Star Wars trilogies, acting as an origin story for both the united Rebel Alliance and the Galactic Civil War depicted in the original trilogy.
 The game introduces a new protagonist named "Starkiller", a powerful Force user trained as Darth Vader's secret apprentice, who is tasked with hunting down Jedi survivors of the Great Jedi Purge while trying to keep his existence a secret.
-However, after he is tasked with planting the seeds of what would become the Rebel Alliance, which Vader plans to take advantage of to overthrow the Emperor, Starkiller begins to question his own morality and to slowly redeem himself.
-Following Disney's acquisition of Lucasfilm in 2012, the game became part of the non-canonical Star Wars Expanded Universe (also known as Star Wars Legends), and an alternative origin for the Rebel Alliance and the Galactic Civil War was given in other forms of Star Wars media, such as Star Wars Rebels.
+However, after he is tasked with planting the seeds of what would become the Rebel Alliance, which Vader plans to take advantage of to overthrow the Emperor, Starkiller begins to question his morality and to redeem himself slowly.
+Following The Walt Disney Company's acquisition of Lucasfilm in 2012, the game became part of the non-canonical Star Wars Legends continuity in 2014, and an alternative origin for the Rebel Alliance and the Galactic Civil War was given in other forms of Star Wars media, such as Star Wars Rebels.

-Star Wars: The Force Unleashed received generally mixed to positive reviews from critics, with praise for its story, voice acting, physics, art and soundtrack, but criticism for its linear gameplay and technical issues.
-The game was a bestseller in the United States and Australia, with over one million copies sold its debut month.
-As of February 2010, the game had sold over seven million copies, and was the fastest-selling Star Wars video game of its time.
+Star Wars: The Force Unleashed received generally positive reviews from critics, praising its story, voice acting, physics, art, and soundtrack, but criticism for its linear gameplay and technical issues.
+The game was a bestseller in the United States and Australia, with over 1,000,000 copies sold in its debut month.
+As of February 2010, the game had sold over 7,000,000 copies, and was the fastest-selling Star Wars video game of its time.
 A sequel, Star Wars: The Force Unleashed II, was released in October 2010.